zanglab/recognicer/README.md

 4. Current supported genomes include: human hg38, hg19, hg18; mouse mm10, mm9, mm8; rat rn4; drosophila dm2, dm3; yeast sacCer1, pombe; and Arabidopsis tair8.
 For adding more customized species or genome versions, please see Additional notes below.

-## 3. Running RECOGNICER
+## Running RECOGNICER

-## 4. Output interpretation
+## Output interpretation

 [https://genome.ucsc.edu/FAQ/FAQformat.html#format13](https://genome.ucsc.edu/FAQ/FAQformat.html#format13)

-## 5. Additional notes
+## Additional notes

-### Adding species/genome
+### Adding customized species/genomes

 Information of supported genomes is stored in `GenomeData.py`.
-If the species or genome version is not listed there, you can add it by editing `GenomeData.py` as follows:
+If the species or genome version of your data is not included, you can add it by editing `GenomeData.py` as follows:
 1. Add a list of chromosomes as `${SPECIES}_chrom`
 2. Add a dictionary of the length of each chromosomes as `${SPECIES}_chrom_lengths`
 3. Modify the dictionary `species_chrom` by appending an element directing the genome name to the chrom list.